Chart Color Schemes

 Nundah was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Nundah's population showed high cultural diversity, with 20.3% speaking a language other than English at home and 30.9% born overseas.
-Christianity was the predominant religion in Nundah, accounting for 42.4%.
-Hinduism was notably higher in Nundah compared to Greater Brisbane, comprising 6.7% versus 4.5%.
+Nundah, as per data from the Australian Bureau of Statistics Census 2016, showed higher cultural diversity than most local markets with 20.3% of its population speaking a language other than English at home and 30.9% born overseas.
+Christianity was the predominant religion in Nundah, accounting for 42.4% of people.
+Hinduism stood out as overrepresented in Nundah at 6.7%, compared to 4.5% across Greater Brisbane.

 Frequently Asked Questions - Diversity